 Martineau, S. J., Cornes, M., Manthorpe, J., Ornelas, B., & Fuller, J. (2019).
 Safeguarding, homelessness and rough sleeping: An analysis of Safeguarding Adults Reviews.
 London: NIHR Policy Research Unit in Health and Social Care Workforce, The Policy Institute, King's College London.

-See also the Unit's parallel project examining social care responses to self-neglect and hoarding among older people.
-As well as fieldwork, this study is undertaking evidence reviews in self-neglect and hoarding.
+The Unit's conducted a parallel project examining social care responses to self-neglect and hoarding among older people.
+As well as fieldwork, this study published two evidence reviews, one on self-neglect (2021) and one on hoarding (2022).

 The photo below shows team member Stan Burridge at a project outreach event in London (see under Activity).